How to send bitcoin from your Material Bitcoin

 Step 3: Import your private key

-You will replicate your Material Bitcoin wallet in the Electrum software in order to transfer your funds.
+This step will replicate your Material Bitcoin wallet in the Electrum software in order to transfer your funds.

 Step 4: Copy and paste your key